 - Ensure that each illustration has a caption.
-Supply captions separately, not attached to the figure.
+Provide captions separately and not as an attachment to the figure.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
-Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used
+Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.

-- Number the figures consecutively in Arabic numerals (e.g., Fig. 1, Fig. 2) in the order of their first citation in the text.
+- Number the figures consecutively in Arabic numerals (e.g., Figure 1, Figure 2) in the order of their first citation in the text.

 - Letters, numbers, and symbols should be clear and even throughout and of sufficient size so that when they are reduced in size for publication, each item will still be identifiable.

-- If a Figure has been published, acknowledge the original source and submit written permission from the copyright holder to reproduce the material.
+- If a figure has been published, acknowledge the source, and submit written permission from the copyright holder to reproduce the material.